2david-kariuki/vet_vaccination/README.md

 # Vet Vaccination CLI Project

-This is a terminal-based Python application that helps track pet owners, their pets, and vaccinations using SQLite and SQLAlchemy.
+This is a terminal-based Python application that helps track pet owners, their pets, and vaccinations using SQLite and SQLAlchemy

 ---